bitrise-io/devcenter/_articles/en/deploy/android-deploy/generating-and-deploying-android-app-bundles.md

 - android
 title: 'Generating and deploying Android app bundles '
 redirect_from: []
-summary: You can compile an Android App Bundle with our Android Build and Gradle Runner Steps, easily get it signed with the Android Sign Step and deployed with Google Play Deploy Step.
+description: You can compile an Android App Bundle with our Android Build and Gradle Runner Steps, easily get it signed with the Android Sign Step and deployed with Google Play Deploy Step.
 menu: